long-rh/DSDApp/README.md

 Figure 4.
 Prediction of output value

 # Optimize
-If you decide to use the model in the previous section, click "Resister model" to optimize the input parameters for minimum, maximum or target output value.
+If you decide to use the model built in the previous section, click "Resister model" to optimize the input parameters for minimum, maximum or target output value.
 The registered model shows up in the selector in Figure 6.
 "Set" buttun defines the purpose (minimize/maximize/target), and allowable lower or upper limit.
 For multiple output values, you need to register all the models and set their purposes of optimization individually.

 The limits set here defines the shape of desirability function $D_i$ by the following equations.
 Figure 5 is the example desirabitlity function for different optimization purposes.